The Victoria Scenario

-Matthew McDonald was in conversation with Malcolm MacColl last night (Jul 25, 18) on Facebook in a chat about pollutants in the Strait of Juan de Fuca from the City of Victoria, almost 400,000 people using the ocean as a sewer:
+Matthew McDonald was in conversation with Malcolm MacColl last Jul 25, 2018, in a chat about pollutants in the Strait of Juan de Fuca from the City of Victoria, almost 400,000 people using the ocean as a sewer:

 McDonald says the pollutants are being dumped into the ocean, in, "Untold amounts.
 Try 80 billion metric meters squared of raw sewage a year.
 Fish in Juan de Fuca Strait are testing positive for about 80 harmful chemicals. parabens, anti-psychotics and anti-depressants, opium, heroin, cocaine, cleaning agents, and many more. "